Hit-and-miss engine: Construction

 Except for very large examples, lubrication was almost always manual.
-Main crankshaft bearings and the connecting rod bearing on the crankshaft generally has a grease cup—a small container (cup) filled with grease and a screwed-on cover.
+Main crankshaft bearings and the connecting rod bearing on the crankshaft generally have a grease cup—a small container with grease and a screwed-on cover.
 When the cover is screwed down tighter, grease is forced out of the bottom of the cup and into the bearing.
 Some early engines have just a hole in the bearing casting cap where an operator squirts lubricating oil while the engine is running.
 The piston is lubricated by a drip oiler that continuously feeds drips of oil onto the piston.
 The excess oil from the piston runs out of the cylinder onto the engine and eventually onto the ground.
 The drip oiler can be adjusted to drip faster or slower depending on the need for lubrication, dictated by how hard the engine is working.
 The rest of the moving engine components were all lubricated by oil that the engine operator had to apply periodically while the engine was running.

 Virtually all hit-and-miss engines are of the "open crank" style, that is, there is no enclosed crankcase.
 The crankshaft, connecting rod, camshaft, gears, governor, etc. are all completely exposed and can be viewed in operation when the engine is running.
-This makes for a messy environment as oil and sometimes grease are thrown from the engine as well as oil running onto the ground.
-Another disadvantage is that dirt and dust can get on all moving engine parts, causing excessive wear and engine malfunctions.
+This makes for a messy environment, as oil and sometimes grease are thrown from the engine and run onto the ground.
+Another disadvantage is that dirt and dust can get on all moving engine parts, causing excessive wear and malfunctions.
 Frequent cleaning of the engine is therefore required to keep it in proper operating condition.